Installation view of Blinky Palermo: Retrospective 1964–1977 at the Hirshhorn Museum and Sculpture Garden. Photo by Lee Stalsworth

 February 24 to May 15, 2011

-Blinky Palermo: Retrospective 1964-1977 is organized by Dia Art Foundation and the Center for Curatorial Studies, Bard College and is curated by Lynne Cooke.
+Blinky Palermo: Retrospective 1964-1977 was organized by Dia Art Foundation and the Center for Curatorial Studies, Bard College, and was curated by Lynne Cooke.

-The national tour of Blinky Palermo: Retrospective 1964-1977 is made possible by GUCCI.
-Additional tour support is provided by The Andy Warhol Foundation for the Visual Arts, the Brown Foundation, the National Endowment for the Arts, and Glenstone.
-Funding for the publication is provided by Sotheby’s, the Marx Family Advised Fund at Aspen Community Foundation, and The Andrew J. and Christine C. Hall Foundation.
+The national tour of Blinky Palermo: Retrospective 1964-1977 was made possible by GUCCI.
+Additional tour support was provided by The Andy Warhol Foundation for the Visual Arts, the Brown Foundation, the National Endowment for the Arts, and Glenstone.
+Funding for the publication was provided by Sotheby’s, the Marx Family Advised Fund at Aspen Community Foundation, and The Andrew J. and Christine C. Hall Foundation.